Procrastinator's Guide to Developing Genius Ideas

 We can take things from other people and use their methods for brainstorming.
 And yes it's okay to take brainstorming tactics from other people as I don't think there's a law against it.

-- Just don't use their exact ideas please!
+- Just don't plagiarize please!

 People should choose whatever method works for them because it varies for everyone.
 Why would you choose a prescribed method if the results always ended up being terrible?